neonbjb/tortoise-tts/README.md

 pip install .
 ```

-Be aware that the code does not work with DeepSpeed, try to avoid using the flag `--use_deepspeed` in the commands below.
+Be aware that DeepSpeed is disabled on Apple Silicon since it does not work.
+The flag `--use_deepspeed` is ignored.
-Also, mixed precision is not supported on MPS so don't use the `--half` flag either.

 ### do_tts.py